"Bite me, Bambi". The science of spicy chilis pain/pleasures.

 Check out Jim's Google+ profile

-We prefer this juicer to that old plastic thing your grandma handed down to you.
+Monday, September 6, 2010 at 04:28PM We prefer this juicer to that old plastic thing your grandma handed down to you.
 In fact we prefer this juicer, period.
 Why are you still standing there, go buy one!

 Apricot nectar